 "There's little argument that Grandma Moses is our most popular collection, and the thing for which we are best known" said Franklin.

 Bennington Museum regulars can expect the new Moses gallery to look much cleaner and include some significant new additions when the museum re-opens this weekend.
-Along with new introductory text, the gallery has been repainted, new walls have been added to hold more pieces, and four of Moses' most famous paintings have been added to the gallery.

 On loan from the Galerie St. Etienne in New York, which has represented Grandma Moses since the beginning of her fame, these additions include "Sugaring Off," one of Moses' most recognizable works and the first of her paintings to be reproduced in color, "Hoosick Valley (From the Window)," "In Harvest Times," and "Taking in the Laundry," one of the few dour works in her otherwise largely optimistic body of work.
 With its dramatic stormy sky and wind-swept trees, "Taking in the Laundry" is also one of the gallery's most visually impressive paintings.